 Archive Removed Files

-When content is deleted, it is moved into the archive path set by the Site Administrator.
-When content is overwritten, the prior version is archived before the new version replaces it.
-From the user’s perspective, the item appears deleted or replaced, but the original copy is preserved.
-Archived items remain part of storage usage since they continue to exist in the archive location.
+When content is deleted, it moves into the archive path.
+When content is overwritten, the prior version moves into the archive path before the new version replaces it.
+From the user's perspective, the item appears deleted or replaced; the original is preserved.
+Archived items remain part of storage usage because they continue to exist in the archive location.

 Creating an Archive Removed Files Rule